Jelly-RDF/cli/README.md

 # jelly-cli

-Fast and convenient CLI utility for working with Jelly data.
+Fast and convenient CLI utility for working with the [Jelly](https://jelly-rdf.github.io/dev/) protocol for RDF streaming.

 ## Quick start